chen-yiliang/ProstaTD/README.md

 ## 📜 License
 This repository is available for non-commercial scientific research purposes as defined in the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) with additional [ethical requirement](./LICENSE).
+> [!CAUTION]
+> Commercial use is prohibited.
+For academic and research use only.

 ## Citation
 ```bibtex